ceph/ceph/src/pybind/mgr/dashboard/HACKING.rst

-The ``TaskExecutor`` class is responsible for code that executes a given task function, and defines three methods that can be overriden by subclasses::
+The ``TaskExecutor`` class is responsible for code that executes a given task function, and defines three methods that can be overridden by subclasses::

   def init(self, task)